venkatram64/spring-work-micro-services/README.md

 3. post-service
 4. content-service
 5. post-api-gateway-service
-6. to see the logs start the docker-compose.yml this is for to see the logs
+6. zipkin, to see the logs start the docker-compose.yml this is for to see the logs
 7. run the my-post-react-app to test from front end

 this is the complete application